tatsuyafujisaki/script-cheat-sheet/README.md

 echo ${S//old/new} # replace all the "old" and shows "new_and_new".
 ```

-# How to create a file with content in Bash/Zsh
+## How to create a file with content
 ```shell
 cat << EOF > sample.txt
 aa